Because The Invasion is split across two DVDs, the menu screen leads my wife down the garden path.

 Me: That’s it.
 Vaughn is dead.

-Sue: That was a bit of an anti-climax.
+Sue: That was an anti-climax.
 Am I supposed to feel bad about him dying?
 Because I do.

-But wait!
-It’s still not over.
-Now we have to wait for a Russian rocket to take out the Cyberman mothership.
+But hold on!
+It ain’t over yet.
+Now we have to wait for a Russian rocket to take out the Cybermen’s mothership.

 Sue: They are certainly getting their money’s worth out of this stock footage.

-The episode concludes with Isobel and Captain Jimmy seeing off the Doctor and his companions, which now miraculously includes Jamie again.
+The episode concludes with Isobel bidding farewell to the Doctor and his companions, which now miraculously includes Jamie again.

 Sue: Not at all.
-In fact, I’m annoyed that he’s back.
-Can you imagine how dramatic it would have been if they’d have killed him.
+In fact, I’m annoyed he’s back.
+Can you imagine how dramatic it would have been if they’d have killed him?
 A bit of a wasted opportunity, if you ask me.
 And why isn’t Isobel taking any photos of the TARDIS?
-She says she wants to be a photo-journalist but she’s rubbish!
+She says she wants to be a photo-journalist, but she’s rubbish!

 Sue: That was probably the most enjoyable story so far.
-It was heading for a 10/10 at one point but it’s probably at least one episode too long and the ending was vaguely disappointing.
-It was still very, very good, though.
+It was heading for a 10 out of 10 at one point, but it’s at least one episode too long, and the ending was vaguely disappointing.
+Still very, very good, though.